Andy Carroll: Personal life

 Born in Gateshead, Tyne and Wear, Carroll attended Brighton Avenue Primary School and Joseph Swan School.
 He is a model for clothing retail company H&M and has fronted a campaign led by fashion designer Alexander Wang.
 In November 2014, Carroll became engaged to reality TV star Billi Mucklow.
 The couple live in Essex.
 Their son was born in 2015.
 He has two children from a previous relationship.
 In November 2017, Mucklow and Carroll had a second child.
 The couple announced that they were divorcing in 2024.

 In November 2016, Carroll was approached by two men on motorcycles while driving near his home in Brentwood, Essex.
 Armed with a handgun, they attempted to steal his £22,000 watch but failed.
 Carroll was then chased in his car for about 20 minutes as he drove back to West Ham's training ground in Rush Green to get help from security staff.
 In September 2017, 22-year-old Jack O'Brien was found guilty of the attempted robbery.
 He was sentenced to six years in prison for the offence.

-In May 2019, Carroll was listed as the 14th-wealthiest sports person aged 30 or under in The Sunday Times Rich List, his personal wealth having increased to £19 million.
+In May 2019, Carroll was listed as the 14th-wealthiest sports person aged 30 or under in the Sunday Times Rich List, his personal wealth having increased to £19 million.

+On 27 April 2025, Carroll was arrested for breaching a non-molestation order.
+He had been scheduled to appear in court to enter a plea on 30 December 2025, but the hearing was postponed to 4 February 2026.
+The charges were brought due to alleged repeated phone calls to Mucklow in March 2025, which would have been a breach of the order given by the justice centre in Chelmsford.
+In February, Carroll requested his case be heard at Chelmsford Crown Court, at which point his hearing was scheduled for 4 March.
+His trial has been scheduled for 18 January 2027.
+He has pleaded not guilty.

+Carroll published his autobiography, Owning It, in September 2026.
+He stated in the book that he had been sexually assaulted by a man in 2021.
+Carroll said he awoke to the man attempting to perform oral sex on him.
+The perpetrator, who was a friend of an ex-partner, was convicted and jailed for three years.
+Carroll described the experiences of giving evidence in court as "humiliating and embarrassing and absolutely horrendous".